-If you don’t know, a “bump” offer is used on the checkout page of a site to attempt to get the user to add another item to the cart, usually of lesser value than the product they’re buying, to increase the average order size.
+If you don’t know, a “bump” offer is used on the checkout page to attempt to get the user to add another item to the cart, usually of lesser value than the product they’re buying, to increase the average order size.

-Although the “bump offer” feature has a lot less flexibility than the coupons and discounts feature, it’s important to note that the ability to use it on your checkout page is something that isn’t supported in all shopping cart software.
+Although the “bump offer” feature has a lot less flexibility than the coupons and discounts feature, it’s important to note that the ability to use it on your checkout page isn’t supported in all of the other shopping cart software on the market.
 This serves as yet another big plus for ThriveCart.

 As a marketer, you already know how important the checkout page is for converting prospects.
 But, while getting people to the checkout page is certainly moving in the right direction, actually getting them to click the “buy” button is a whole different battle.

-That’s why it’s important to have a checkout page that’s designed for high conversion rates.
-If customers have a bad checkout experience, it can cause even the most qualified prospects to bail at the last moment.
+That’s why it’s important to have a checkout page designed for high conversion rates.
+If customers have a lousy checkout experience, it can cause even the most qualified prospects to bail at the last moment.

 As stated on their homepage, ThriveCart offers “high converting cart pages” that will help you optimize the shopping cart experience for your customers and skyrocket your profitability.